liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 of data.

 ---------------------------------------
-### aui:input taglib for type checkbox does not create a hidden input anymore
+### The `aui:input` Taglib for Type `checkbox` No Longer Creates a Hidden Input
 - **Date:** 2014-Jun-16
 - **JIRA Ticket:** LPS-44228

 #### What changed?
-Whenever the aui:input taglib is used to generate an input of type checkbox, only an input tag will be generated, instead of the checkbox and hidden field it was generating before.
+Whenever the `aui:input` taglib is used to generate an input of type `checkbox`, only an input tag is generated; the checkbox and hidden field that the taglib was generating previously is no longer generated.
+For this reason, when a checkbox is not checked, no parameter is sent to the server.
+As a result, invoking `request.getParameter("checkboxName")` returns `null` if the checkbox is unchecked.
+In order to help you bypass this situation, a parameter named "checkboxNames", that contains a list of all the checkboxes that existed in the form, is now sent along with the `aui:form`.

 #### Who is affected?
-Anyone trying to grab the previously generated fields.
-Mostly affects JavaScript code trying to add some additional actions when clicking on the checkboxes.
+Anyone trying to grab the previously generated fields is affected.
+The change mostly affects JavaScript code trying to add some additional actions when clicking on the checkboxes.
+The change also affects Java classes that assume a checkbox always sends a parameter with a true/false value on form submit.
+Now, the parameter is only sent when the input is checked.

 #### How should I update my code?
+In your front-end JavaScript code, follow these steps:

-- Remove the `Checkbox` suffix when querying for the node in any of its forms; `A.one(...)`, `$(...)` ...
+- Remove the `Checkbox` suffix when querying for the node in any of its forms, like `A.one(...)`, `$(...)`, etc.
-- Remove any action trying to set the value of the checkbox on the previously generated hidden field
+- Remove any action that tries to set the value of the checkbox on the previously generated hidden field.

+In your back-end Java code, follow these steps:

+- Use `ParamUtil.getBoolean` to recover a true/false value if the checkbox was checked or not checked.
+- Use `PropertiesParamUtil.getProperties` to recover a true/false value for a list of checkboxes.
+- Use the parameter called "checkboxNames" to obtain all checkboxes from the `aui:form`.

 #### Why was this change made?
-This change:
-- Makes generated forms more standard and interoperable since it falls back to the checkboxes default behaviour.
-- Allows the form to be submitted properly even when JavaScript is disabled.
+This change makes generated forms more standard and interoperable since it falls back to the checkboxes default behavior.
+It allows the form to be submitted properly even when JavaScript is disabled.

 ---------------------------------------
 ### As a developer I'd like to be able to use util-taglib without needing to use the same javax.servlet.jsp impl as portal-service